 Storing all company data and information on your intranet means staff know exactly where to go.
 There’s no need to search long email trails or jam-packed filing cabinets.
 And there are no security concerns like there have been with some cloud file-sharing options.

 With a familiar file explorer interface, employees can quickly and easily share files and documents both internally and externally.
 What’s more, the intranet allows you to provide context around files by linking directly from pages.

 Quite simply, intranets allow for a more efficient exchange of information and data across the organization.

 Accordions / Expanding Text Examples

-A great example is shown below and has two columns with different sections for each product area.
+A great example of how to do it is shown below.
+There are two columns with different sections for each product area.
 The information in each expanding text area doesn’t load until the user clicks the chosen product.

 Forms / Workflow Example

 We all know that paper-based or emailed forms can be a bit of a headache.
 Information can easily get lost, or errors can creep in so that the form ends up going backward and forwards.